bimdata/py3dtiles/README.rst

 Contributing
 ############

-We welcome new contributors.
-This may fix an issue or add a feature, but also:
+We welcome new contributions.
+This may be fixing an issue or adding a feature, but also:

-- report an issue
+- reporting an issue
-- review a MR
+- reviewing a MR
-- improve the documentation or create a tutorial
+- improving the documentation or creating a tutorial
-- talk about this project to others
+- talking about this project to others

 We have written a `contributing guide <CONTRIBUTING.md>`_ to help you for your first contribution.